pelavarre/byoverbs/README.md

 <!-- I'd fear people need the headings numbered, if it were just me -->
 <!-- VsCode autogenerates this unnumbered Table-of-Contents.
 Maybe people will cope -->

+GitHub posts a rendering of this Md File.
+You might prefer the look of it at VsCode ⇧⌘V Markdown Open Preview

 ## Welcome

 This Repo is my pile of **actions your computer should make easy for you**